top of page

 • Understanding yourself and managing your emotions

-As one saying goes: "Take care of yourself so you can better take care of others."
+As one saying goes: "Take care of yourself so you can better care for others."

 The Problem We Face